EnricoGiampieri/GillespieHT/README.md

 * species (jSON array) : array of chemical species
   - name (String) : name of specie;
   - idx (int) : index unique corresponding specie in simulation ;
-* status (jSON array) : number of initial quantities per species, the order is the same of species jSON array.
 * reaction (jSON array) : array of reaction in the system -K (double) : K costant of reaction
   -reagents (JSON array) : reagents array